-Captain Blelly published the results of his 4 year research in French in a book entitled « MH370 La contre-enquête d’un pilote ».
+Captain Blelly published the results of his research in a French book entitled « MH370 La contre-enquête d’un pilote ».

-His primary major hypothesis is that the MH370 captain went for a fatal journey of no return.
+His primary major hypothesis is that the MH370 flight went for a fatal journey of no return.

-Considering the very small number of debris recovered so far, a controlled ditching is the most probable touch-down of the aircraft.
-Captain Blelly’s inovative assumption is that the pilot did not wait for the fuel to be exhausted as he probably decided to shutdown himself the last running engine timely before running out of fuel.
-By doing so, he kept enough fuel for the Auxiliary Power Unit to power the aircraft control surfaces providing him with the full control of the gliding aircraft.
+Considering the very small number of pieces of debris recovered so far, a controlled ditching is the most probable way for the aircraft to have touched-down.
+Captain Blelly’s innovative assumption is that the person in command did not wait for the fuel to be exhausted and probably decided to shutdown voluntarily the last running engine timely before running out of fuel.
+By doing so, the Auxiliary Power Unit could provide sufficient power to the aircraft control surfaces during the final gliding and the eventual ditching with full flaps extended.

 CAPTION collaborated to the reconstruction of this recalculated complete piloted trajectory.